Captain Fresh/B2B SEAFOOD / MARKETPLACE / COLD CHAINUpdated: 07 May 2026

 What the filing confirms

-• Net worth grew ₹500 Cr at consolidated level, investor support continued through FY2025.
+• Net worth grew ₹500 Cr at consolidated level; investor backing continued.

 Risk flags from filing

-• PBT was only +₹6 Cr; ₹36 Cr deferred tax credit drove the headline PAT.
+• PBT margin is thin at 0.18%; ₹36 Cr deferred tax credit lifted headline PAT.

-• Operating cash flow remained negative at -₹62 Cr despite the P&L turn.
+• Operating cash flow remained negative at -₹62 Cr.

-• Standalone parent revenue fell 52%, the standalone P&L is no longer a meaningful read on the business.
+• Standalone parent revenue fell 52%; standalone P&L is no longer a meaningful read on the business.

 Disclaimer: This signal is derived from audited financial filings only.
 It does not assess culture, management quality, career growth environment, team dynamics, or working conditions.
 A strong signal means the financial floor is solid.
 A weak signal means financial risk is present.
 Neither replaces your own due diligence.
 Scoring methodology →